fieldmuseum/EMu-scripts/README.md

 # EMu scripts #

 Backend EMu scripts for IT (generally).
-Example includes shitty filename fixer Perl script.